shawnw/useful_sqlite_extensions/docs/string_funcs.md

 extension.
-It converts Unicode text to ASCII, trying to gracefully downgrade accented characters, ligatures, smart quotes, smart dashes, etc. It knows about more conversions than its inspiration, can handle characters outside the BMP, and deals with grapheme clusters in a more intelligent way.
+It converts Unicode text to ASCII, trying to gracefully downgrade accented characters, ligatures, smart quotes, smart dashes, etc. It knows about more conversions than its inspiration, can handle characters outside the BMP, and deals with combining characters in a more intelligent way.

 Unicode Text Compression
 ------------------------